filecoin-project/FIPs/FRCs/frc-00xx.md

 /// Should equal the sum of all minted tokens less tokens burnt fn TotalSupply() -> u64

-/// Returns a link that resolves to the metadata for a particular token fn MetadataID(tokenID: TokenID) -> String
+/// Returns a URI that resolves to the metadata for a particular token fn MetadataID(tokenID: TokenID) -> String

 /// Returns the balance of an address which is the number of unique NFTs held
 /// Must be non-negative
-fn BalanceOf(owner: Address) -> String
+fn BalanceOf(owner: Address) -> u64

-/// Returns the f0 ID-address that own the specified tokens fn OwnerOf(tokenIDs: TokenList) -> Vec<ActorID>
+/// Returns a parallel list of f0 ID-addresses that own the specified tokens fn OwnerOf(tokenIDs: TokenList) -> Vec<ActorID>

 /// Transfers tokens from caller to the specified address